Online ticket company doesn't return church funds, offers no resolution

 "We had to pay for it after people had paid for it," he said.

 After reaching out to Brown Paper Tickets four times with zero results, he emailed 2 On Your Side.
 Brown Paper Tickets has been in some trouble since the start of the COVID-19 pandemic.
 It's accused of withholding profits from many venues and event organizers.
-Brown Paper Tickets was sued for million in 2020 and has since been acquired by Events.com with hopes of turning things around.
+Brown Paper Tickets was sued for millions in 2020 and has since been acquired by Events.com with hopes of turning things around.
 It appears more of the same continues.

 "I'm a person who believes in hope, if I didn't believe in hope I probably wouldn't be a priest," Dillon said.